dasoldasol/dasoldasol.github.io/_posts/EBS.md

   - Copy the Snapshot and select the encrypt option
   - Create an AMI from the encrypted Snapshot
   - Use the AMI to launch new encrypted instances.

+## Scenarios
+- **A Solutions Architect is designing a critical business application with a relational database that runs on an EC2 instance.
+It requires a single EBS volume that can support up to 16,000 IOPS.
+Which Amazon EBS volume type can meet the performance requirements of this application?**
+  - **EBS Provisioned IOPS SSD**
+  - EBS Provisioned IOPS SSD : sustained performance for mission-critical low-latency workloads
+  - EBS General Purpose SSD : bursts of performance 3,000 - 10,000 IOPS
+  - HDD : lower cost, high throughput volumes